Jerzy Ziętek: Biography

 In 1946 he wrote his memoirs about the times of Silesian Uprisings: "Powstańczy Szlak – rozważania powstańcze" (Insurgence trail - thoughts on uprising).
 His life was also the basis of the 1979 movie by Antoni Halor: Man with the cane (Człowiek z laską).

-He was responsible for creation of the Silesian culture and refreshment park, Silesia Stadium, Katowice Rondo and many other buildings important for the region.
+He was responsible for creation of the Silesian Park, Silesian Stadium, Katowice Rondo and many other buildings important for the region.
 There are monuments to him in the Park as well as on the Katowice Rondo (which is named after him).
 He is also the patron of Silesian School of Management in Katowice.
 The Gazeta Wyborcza named him as the second-most important Silesian person in the 20th century, coming second to Wojciech Korfanty and before director Kazimierz Kutz.

-He died on November 20, 1985 in Katowice.
+He died on November 20, 1985, in Katowice.